alejandrogm90/PaypoomDaemon/README.md

 ## Community ##
 - Alejandro Gómez @alejandrogm90

-*Pong-py also uses code from a number of open source projects.
+*This program also uses code from a number of open source projects.
 Effort has been made to clearly identify authors in the code comments.
 If you notice and missing or incorrect attribution please let us know.*

 ## License ##